When you sit the NEBOSH National General Certificate exam, you should revise for the recommended 40 hours beforehand.

-- The NEBOSH General Certificate proves what you know – to pass the exam you must demonstrate you understand how the theory applies to the real working world.
+- The NEBOSH General Certificate proves what you know – to pass the open book exams you must demonstrate you understand how the theory applies to the real working world.

 - You should revise for at least 40 hours.
 That’s around two hours per topic.